Jhuruli

-Jhuruli is a village in Basirhat II CD Block in Basirhat subdivision of North 24 Parganas district of the Indian state of West Bengal.
+Jhuruli is a village in Basirhat II CD Block in Basirhat subdivision of North 24 Parganas district in the Indian state of West Bengal.

-Etymology

-The name "Jhuruli" is a Bengali word adopted in the 18th century, though the meaning is still unknown.

 Geography

-Jhuruli is situated in the Ganges Brahmaputra delta of West Bengal.
-It is about 30 km from the Bangladesh border and 50 km from Kolkata, Capital of the West Bengal.
+Jhuruli is situated in the Ganges Brahmaputra delta of West Bengal, about 30 km from the Bangladesh border and 50 km from Kolkata, capital of the West Bengal.
 A high tension electricity transmission line of 11 kv from Harishpur, Basirhat has been routed through the village road.